Aneta Sirociuk

 What to expect

-Sessions are held either online via Zoom or in person at The Counselling and Psychotherapy Centre, 23 Bath Road, Swindon,
+Sessions are held either online via Zoom or in person at The Shaftesbury Centre (room 36), Percy Street, Rodbourne, Swindon,

 I offer a free 30-minute video or phone consultation.
 During our initial chat we can get to know each other and you can decide if I am the right therapist for you.
 You can ask me questions, briefly explain the issue that has led you to seeking therapy as well as any goals that you may have for the future.